maderski/KMP-Coding-Exercise-Network/README.md

             }
         }
 ```
-An example of using this library in a Native iOS Application can be found here: [App Link](https://github.com/maderski/iOS-Coding-Exercise-App)
+An example of using this library in a Native iOS Application can be found here: [iOS App Repo Link](https://github.com/maderski/iOS-Coding-Exercise-App)